 All residents are encouraged to communicate their needs clearly, using roommate agreements, regarding privacy matters with roommates, suitemates, floormates, and housemates.
 All residents should expect to maintain personal privacy within their student rooms and community bathroom facilities.
 Students who invade an individual's privacy within bathroom facilities, or who violate an individual's privacy by entering their room without permission or recording an individual without permission will face disciplinary action.

 Additional policies and standards regarding Reasonable Expectations of Privacy are as follows:

 - When having guests, each resident should be conscious of the privacy of their roommate(s).
 Residents should exercise their right to privacy responsibly and conduct themselves appropriately, being mindful of extra responsibilities and social obligations of having guests.

-- The right to privacy does not imply the right to violate the applicable Code of Conduct Policies; University Procedures, city, state, and federal laws.
+- The right to privacy does not imply the right to violate the Code of Conduct; University Procedures, or city, state, and federal laws.

 - Unauthorized sharing of another person's information, such as email addresses, phone numbers, or room assignments, is prohibited.

 Rooftops, Windows, and Balconies

 - Rooftops: Students who are present on the roof or any other architectural feature not designed for recreational or functional use will be subject to fines, assessments for any damage, and disciplinary action if the student's presence is not caused by a valid emergency.
 The University assumes no financial or legal responsibility for any student injured as a result of such action.